 I would like to add a member to my group profile.
 What should I do?

 The names of all members of a work group must be specified when registering the group in the application portal.
 Once the profile has been created, you cannot edit the composition of the group.
 Please contact the advisor who is responsible for the specific grant programme you are applying for.

 I am logged in, but the programme I want to apply for is not visible.
 Why?

-When you create users, we will request you to select whether you want to be registered as a group, organisation or person, that is, an individual account.
-The selection will then show you the programmes which you may to apply for.
-You cannot change the application type later.
-If you’re logged in to an individual account, but now want to apply on behalf of an organisation, you need to create a new account for that project in particular.
+When you create a user profile, we ask you to choose whether you want to be registered as a group, organisation or individual.
+The selection will determine the programmes that you can apply for.
+You cannot change the applicant type later.
+If you previously created an individual account, but now want to apply on behalf of an organisation, you will need to create a new account for that project.

 I am logged into my profile, but I cannot see my application.
 Why?

-You can create several usernames with the same e-mail address, so make sure you’ve logged in with the correct username.
-An overview of all usernames linked to your e-mail address can be sent to you by clicking on “Forgot username” on the application portal and entering your e-mail address.
+You can create multiple profiles with the same e-mail address, so make sure you’ve logged in with the correct username.
+An overview of all usernames linked to your e-mail address can be sent to you by clicking on “Forgot username” in the application portal and entering your e-mail address.
 If this does not work, please contact firstname.lastname@example.org

-If you have more questions, please feel free to contact our support programme advisers through the correspondence function in your user account for applicants.
-Alternatively, you can reach us by going through our staff list where you can find all contact details or send an e-mail to email@example.com
+If you have more questions, please feel free to contact our programme advisers using the correspondence function in your user account in the applicant portal.
+Alternatively, you can find our contact details on our website or by sending an e-mail to email@example.com

 Nordic Culture Point library open in the evenings this autumn, three days per week